Chengdu Sichuan, China Travel Guide

 One of the oldest and most important Taoist temples within China, dating back to the Tang Dynasty.
 A significant center for Taoism.

-A central park where locals engage in various activities like dancing, mahjong, and tai chi.
-Home to the Hemming Tea House.
+A central park where local people engage in various activities like dancing, mahjong, and tai chi.
+Location of the Hemming Tea House.

 An ancient Buddhist temple complex, now partially integrated into the modern Taigu Li shopping district.
 It offers a striking contrast of old and new.